onetwothreefourfivesixe/qb_voice_packet_reader/README.md

     ```bash
     git checkout flask
+    ```

+    Or switch branches using Github Desktop.

+3. For Windows Users, you may need to first install the Aeneas Python package seperately beforehand.
+Click the following link to download the seperate installer: https://github.com/sillsdev/aeneas-installer/releases/download/v1.7.3.0_4/aeneas-win64-setup-1.7.3.0_4.exe

+    Otherwise, just make sure you have ffmpeg, ffprobe (usually provided by the ffmpeg package), and espeak installed and available on your command line before you continue to the next steps.

+4. Create a Python Enviorment (venv).
+If you are using VS Code and Windows, do the following:

+    a.
+Open the project in VS Code.
+    b.
+Press ```bash Ctrl + Shift + P``` to bring up the commands.
+    c.
+Search ```bash Python: Create Enviroment```.
+    d. select ```bash Venv ```.
+    e.
+If you used the Aeneas Python installer, select to use the 3.9.13 Python interpreter when making the enviorment.
+    f.
+Run ```bash .venv\Scripts\activate```.

+    For Non-Windows users, go to the following tutorial in order to do the same thing: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/.

 3. Install the required dependencies:

     ```bash
     pip install -r requirements.txt
     ```

-    For Windows Users, you will need to first install the Aeneas Python package seperately beforehand.
-Click the following link to download the seperate installer: https://github.com/sillsdev/aeneas-installer/releases/download/v1.7.3.0_4/aeneas-win64-setup-1.7.3.0_4.exe

-    For Linux users, simply go into the requirements.txt file, delete the first line, and replace it with:
+    If you did not follow step 3, delete the first line, and replace it with:

     ```bash
     aeneas==1.7.3